 Involvement by area: face (98%), palms and soles (95%), oral mucous membranes (70%), genitalia (28%), conjunctiva (20%).
 Skin rashes are typically more visible on the limbs and face than on the trunk.
 The genitalia may be affected, presenting a diagnostic challenge in the sexually transmitted disease population.

-By 3rd day lesions progress to papules
+By 3rd day, lesions progress to papules

-By the fourth to fifth day, lesions transform into vesicles that are elevated and filled with fluid..
+By the fourth to fifth day, lesions transform into vesicles that are elevated and filled with fluid.

 By the sixth to seventh day, lesions become pustular, sharply elevated, filled with opaque fluid, hard, and deeply seated.